 Strong partnerships with educational institutions including Ivy Tech, IPS, and other school districts are at the foundation of our in-school Youth Services.
-We also oversee Jobs for America’s Graduates (JAG) within Marion County, which has programming in eleven high schools.
+We also oversee Jobs for America’s Graduates (JAG) within Marion County, which has programming in 14 high schools.
 JAG is designed to offer a wide range of opportunities to high school students as a means of dropout prevention and to ensure graduates are prepared for next steps after high school.

 EmployIndy is also heavily involved in key youth activities such as JA JobSpark, TeenWorks, Congressman Carson’s Youth Opportunities Fair, and more.

-YES Indy participants, age 16-24, access a continuum of quality services that are integrated and scalable.
-EmployIndy has organized partners, mounted resources, and nurtured ethos to build the necessary infrastructure and system-wide partnerships to serve more Indianapolis youth and young adults and foster better outcome for clients.
+Opportunity youth are people age 16-24 who have become disconnected from school and/or work, and are in need of support to reconnect them on a career path.
+EmployIndy has two key initiatives currently in motion to reach this population.
+YES Indy is EmployIndy’s program to serve these residents, primarily funded through a major investment from the Lilly Endowment, Inc. EmployIndy has organized partners, mounted resources, and nurtured ethos to build the necessary infrastructure and system-wide partnerships to serve more Indianapolis youth and young adults and foster better outcome for clients.
 As an intermediary and working on behalf of our network of partners, EmployIndy has built this system to move youth and young adults toward self-sufficiency through education, training, and employment.

-YES INDY Re-Engagement Centers
+YES INDY Re-Engagement Centers (REC)